rishabmsaini/Python-Projects/README.md

 # Python-Projects
-In this repository I'll upload all my projects coded using python as my programming language.
+In this repository, I'll upload all my projects coded using python as my programming language.